Urine tests

 Screening (in undiagnosed, symptom-free people)

-Biomarker screening for bladder cancer is currently not recommended by NHS England, NHS Scotland or the European Association of Urology.
+Biomarker screening for bladder cancer in undiagnosed, symptom-free people is currently not recommended by NHS England, NHS Scotland or the European Association of Urology.

 The NHS England guidelines for bladder cancer (written in 2015) state, ‘Offer white-light-guided Trans Urethral Removal of Bladder Tumour (TURBT) with one of photodynamic diagnosis, narrow-band imaging, cytology or a urinary biomarker test (such as UroVysion using in-situ fluorescence hybridisation [FISH], ImmunoCyt or a nuclear matrix protein 2022 [NMP22] test to people with suspected bladder cancer.
 This should be carried out or supervised by a urologist experienced in TURBT’.

-Four of the promising and commercially available urine biomarkers, Cx-Bladder [Pacific Edge, New Zealand], ADX-Bladder [Arquer Diagnostics, UK], Xpert Bladder [Cepheid, USA] and EpiCheck [Nucleix, Israel], although not tested in randomised controlled trials, have such high sensitivities and negative predictive values in the referenced studies for High-Grade disease that these biomarkers may approach the sensitivity of cystoscopy.
-These 4 tests might be used to replace and/or postpone cystoscopy as they may identify the rare High-Grade recurrences occurring in low/intermediate Non-Muscle Invasive Bladder Cancer.’
+“Several urinary biomarkers, assessing multiple targets, have been tested in prospective multicentre studies.
+Four of the commercially available urine biomarkers, Cx-Bladder, ADX-Bladder, Xpert Bladder® and EpiCheck, although not tested in Randomised Controlled Trialss, have such high sensitivities and negative predictive values in the referenced studies for High Grade disease that these biomarkers may approach the sensitivity of cystoscopy.
+These 4 tests might be used in the initial diagnostic workup to avoid/implement cystoscopy, or in follow-up to replace or postpone cystoscopy”

 What does this mean?